terminusdb/technical-blogs/blogs/json_diff_and_patch.md

 Which of these you want, however, requires *semantic direction* of the diff algorithm.
-While lots of structured diff problems will be solved by the simplest algorithm, ultimately we need to have a schema which helps to direct the meaning of our diffs.
-String fields might be best line based, word based, or perhaps they must always be atomic (as with identifiers).
+While lots of structured diff problems will be solved by the simplest algorithm, ultimately we need to have a schema that helps to direct the meaning of our diffs.
+String fields might be best line-based, word-based, or perhaps they must always be atomic (as with identifiers).

 ## Patch is simpler than Diff